azagniotov/stubby4j/README.md

 #### Server-side TLS configuration

+During TLS configuration in `stubby4j`, the following happens:

+1. The property `jdk.tls.disabledAlgorithms` (located in `java.security` configuration file) is modified at runtime where the following values `SSLv3`, `TLSv1` and `TLSv1.1` are removed, in order to workaround the [JDK-8254713: Disable TLS 1.0 and 1.1](https://bugs.openjdk.java.net/browse/JDK-8254713)

-The TLS in `stubby4j` is enabled by default using an internal self-signed certificate (i.e.,: `stubby4j` is behaving as its own certificate authority) in `PKCS12` format.
+2. The TLS in `stubby4j` is enabled by default using an internal, self-signed certificate [version 3](https://www.w3.org/PICS/DSig/X509_1_0.html)
+   (i.e.,: `stubby4j` is behaving as its own certificate authority) in `PKCS12` format.

-The default TLS configuration behavior can be overriden by supplying your own keystore/certificate (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
+   The default self-signed certificate can be overriden by supplying your own keystore/certificate (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
 In other words, this allows you to load top-level certificates from a root certificate authority.
 When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
 See [command-line switches](#command-line-switches) for more information.

-During TLS configuration in `stubby4j`, the following happens:

-1. The property `jdk.tls.disabledAlgorithms` (located in `java.security` configuration file) is modified at runtime where the following values `SSLv3`, `TLSv1` and `TLSv1.1` are removed, in order to workaround the [JDK-8254713: Disable TLS 1.0 and 1.1](https://bugs.openjdk.java.net/browse/JDK-8254713)

-2. The `stubby4j` server's default `SSLContext` instance (the object that contains SSL/TLS settings for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager` that trusts _any_ remote authentication credentials and thus the connection, i.e.: trusts _any_ certificate (the `X.509` certificates contain an identity (which can be a hostname, organization or individual) and a public key).

-   Trusting _any_ certificate allows the ease of testing when using `stubby4j`.
-The provided _trust all_ `X509TrustManager`
-   allows web clients that send their client certificates as part of TLS handshake to connect to `stubby4j` over SSL/TLS.

 #### Client-side TLS configuration